zebwithb/vino-project/docs/process.md

 This decision diagram will help us evaluate which strategy to use for the implementation.

+Most likely because of time, fast implementation and most generalistic approach, Recursive Character Splitting provided by LangChain is the most optimal choice.

+More complex solutions are only relevant for specific use cases with complex texts.

 ## Summarization

 When summarizing there are multiple ways to do it, the simplest, is the let an LLM to do it.
 Though, while retaining a set of "30 words", it becomes hard to measure what the LLM focuses on.
 Seemingly every LLM wil do it differently, depending on their weights, temperature and under the hood training.